SwissDataScienceCenter/devcontainer-features/src/vscode/README.md

-# Renku CLI (renku)
+# VSCode frontend for Renku sessions

-Installs vscode for running in Renku.
+Installs VSCode for running in Renku.

 ## Example Usage